What is the challenge for ESL students in the classroom?

 ii) Use classroom materials that enhance meaningful student participation.
 If the task is rich with context, representations (ie numbers, graphs, pictures, tables) and manipulatives, it is possible to place students who share a minimal common language in the same group.

-Having ESL students work on manipulatives
+Having ESL students work on manipulatives in groups encourages peer communication. |

 iv) Train students to co-operate, but not at the expense of taking time away from teaching the maths curriculum - activities such as the maths game Broken Circles are designed to help students work as a group.
 With skill development, students are then able to participate in many additional activities that stimulate lively discussions.
 When students are taught to group problem solve their barriers to learning due to low ESL are lowered because they now have access to each other as resources.